THE CHIEF EXECUTIVE OFFICER RECOMMENDS:

 - Difficulty working with vendors who use M/WBE information for purposes of securing a bid or putting together a proposal submission and who do not ultimately utilize the services of the M/WBEs

-- A review of the April 2006 focus group information and the related reports from expert Colette Holt further demonstrates that the following race- and gender-neutral measures help the narrow tailoring aspect of a race-conscious preferential procurement program and should be used to overcome those barriers and assist in the growth and development of financially stable M/WBEs:
+- The impacts for the CPS Program consultant interviewed 101 individuals about their experiences and solicited suggestions for change.
+A review of the interviews occurred on several dates in December 2021.
+A review of the April 2006 focus group information and the related reports from expert Colette Holt further demonstrates that the following race- and gender-neutral measures help the narrow tailoring aspect of a race-conscious preferential procurement program and should be used to overcome those barriers and assist in the growth and development of financially stable M/WBEs:

 - Improving the timeliness of payments